shijazi88/springboot/README.md

 **produces = **{MediaType.APPLICATION_JSON_VALUE,MediaType.APPLICATION_XML_VALUE}**.
 This additional attribute control the fromat of the output (JSON/XML)
 - Client can choose the format by sending header (**Accept**) in the request **(curl -X GET -H "Accept: application/json"  "http://localhost:8080/api/users/1")**
-- If the client does not choose the format, JSON will be default format, because it's the first element in producess attribute
+- If the client does not choose the format, JSON will be default format, because it's the first element in produces attribute